Capgemini/microsoft-team-labs/codelabs/postman-with-power-platform.md

 ## Introduction

-The aim of this lab is that you will learn how to configure Postman to be used with Power Platform Web API.
+The aim of this lab is that you will learn how to configure Postman and build basic CRUD (Create, Read, Update and Delete) requests to be used with Power Platform Web API.
 Postman is one of the most popular third-party tools that can be used to authenticate to Microsoft Dataverse instances and to create and send Web API requests and view responses.

 ### Prerequisites
 - Power Apps Dataverse instance that you can connect to.
 You can find more information around creating environments in - [Environment Setup Codelab](https://capgemini.github.io/microsoft-team-labs/codelabs/alm-environment-setup/index.html?index=..%2F..%2Fmicrosoft-team-labs%2F#2)